kcg295/kcg295.github.io/projects.md

 ##### Current Status

-*How Easily Can Novice Users Create Deepfakes?* was submitted to SOUPS 2022.
+*How Easily Can Novice Users Create Deepfakes?* will be submitted to a venue to be chosen soon.

 ##### Next Steps